ggam/java9-container/README.md

 # Java 9 ServletContainer

-This is a (WIP) toy project HTTP 1.1 server and Servlet 2.5 Container implementation written in Java 9.
+This is a (WIP) toy project HTTP 1.1 server and Servlet 2.5 Container implementation on top of the Java Module System.

 *By no means is this intended for production use.*